jaymiracola/ocp4_kvm_ansible/README.md

 # ocp4_kvm_ansible
 - This Ansible playbook will install OCP4 on a KVM environment.
+This is a fork of AmrGanz/ocp4_kvm_ansible with some tweaks specific to my needs.

-# Lab Environment, I have tested the playbooks on:
+# Lab Hypervisor Environment I have tested the playbooks on:
-- Lenovo Thinkpad P70 Laptop
-  - Core I7 vPro 8th Gen
+- HP DL360 Gen8
+  - Dual Intel 2660v2 cpus
-  - 64 GB RAM
+  - 192 GB Ram
-- RHEL 7.7 "minimum installation" + ansible-2.9.6
+- Fedora 34 Server install + Ansible 2.9 (I have also tested this on CentOS and RHEL)

 # Tested OCP versions
-- OCP 4.2.12
-- OCP 4.2.18
-- OCP 4.3.0
-- OCP 4.3.13
-- OCP 4.4.3
-- OCP 4.4.5
+Starting in OpenShift 4.6 there was a change to the way the RHCOS os is provisioned, if you need to deploy an older version of OpenShift please use AmrGanz/ocp4_kvm_ansible as this ansible will not work.

-- OCP 4.4.23
+- OCP 4.6+
-- OCP 4.5.9
+- OCP 4.7+

 # What do you have to do beforehand:
 - The playbooks will try to download everything that you will need under projects directoy and "/var/www/html/downloads/"
-- Make sure you are using "root" user
+- Make sure you run the playbooks as the "root" user
-- make sure your system "bastion host" is subscribed or at least has a configured repositories to install the following packages [the playbook will try to install all prerequisites]:
+- make sure your lab hypervisor node is subscribed or at least has a configured repositories to install the following packages [the playbook will try to install all prerequisites]:
 ```
 - httpd
 - dnsmasq